Steve Kimock: Early life and education

-Kimock was born in Bethlehem, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania on October 5, 1955.
-In the mid-1970s, he moved to San Francisco to play guitar with the folk-rock group the Goodman Brothers.
+Kimock was born in Bethlehem, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania on October 5, 1955, to his parents Joseph and Mildred Kimock.
+He briefly attended Liberty High School, but was expelled in his freshman year.
+He was subsequently sent to the Lehigh Centennial School.

 Career

+In the mid-1970s, Kimock moved to San Francisco to play guitar with the folk-rock group the Goodman Brothers.
 In 1979, after working with Martin Fierro in the salsa band the Underdogs, he joined the Heart of Gold Band with Keith Godchaux, Donna Jean Godchaux, and drummer Greg Anton.
 Other groups that Kimock has played with include KVHW, which he formed with Bobby Vega, Ray White, and Alan Hertz, and the Steve Kimock Band, which included drummer Rodney Holmes.

 In 1984, Kimock, Anton, and John Cipollina, formerly of Quicksilver Messenger Service, co-founded the instrumental psychedelic rock group Zero.
 When Judge Murphy joined the band in 1991, it was no longer instrumental.
 The album Chance in a Million had songs written by lyricist Robert Hunter of the Grateful Dead.
 Zero toured and recorded until 2000.
 Band members included Chip Roland, Melvin Seals, Liam Hanrahan, Pete Sears, Bobby Vega, Nicky Hopkins, and Vince Welnick.
 In March 2006, Zero reunited and toured until the death of Martin Fierro two years later.
 The band reunited again in 2011 for the twentieth anniversary of the Chance in a Million recording sessions.
 They played a benefit concert at the Great American Music Hall for Judge Murphy, who had cancer.